-COFA8591 Unit 1 COFA8592 Unit 2 S1 or S2 HPW2 C12
+COFA8591 Unit 1 COFA8592 Unit 2

 Students are required to undertake two seminars in their course selected from the options listed below.
 Supplementary subjects may be offered.

 Seminars encourage students to see their art in the context of contemporary developments and to examine various aesthetic propositions in depth.